THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Gindara 銀鱈 Sablefish This fish is most commonly served as blackcod, although many restaurants substitute other fish for the same menu item.
 Also known as Coalfish, it is an oily fish, but could contain high levels of lead as it is in the upper food chain of fish.
 It is found in Northern Japan or in the Northern Pacific.

 Hagatsuo 歯鰹 Skipjack Tuna A light fish that is confused with Gatsuo.
 Hagatsuo is striped.
+Hatsugatsuo, the ‘first catch,’ of the fish is in spring.
+“I would be willing to pawn my wife for a taste of hatsu-gatsuo.” is an old Japanese saying.

 Hamachi はまち Yellowtail A popular sushi item, despite it typically being farmed, which is beautiful in its white to yellow to red and pink transition.
 The word ‘hamachi’ technically refers to younger Yellowtail, but is commonly used to refer to all Yellowtail fish.
 It is 30 to 60 centimeters long and approximately 3 kg.
 The term is often interchangeable with Inada.
 The best and fattier Hamachi, which might be Buri, is found in the winter in the Pacific Ocean.
 Yellowtail is more popular and more expensive the bigger and the older it gets.
 In short, however, one type or the other of yellowtail is available at some time in the year.
 Nonetheless, the main season for Hamachi is winter.
 Negihama, one of the more popular rolls in North America, is virtually unknown in Japan.
 Simply replace with Negitoro.
 Most hamachi is farmed and enthusiasts prefer the older relative, Kanpachi.
+The fish has recently been found as far north as Hokkaido due to global warming.
+Young Yellowtail is called Wakashi in Eastern Japan.

 Hamachi Kama はまちｶﾏ Yellowtail Collar The ‘collar’ of Yellowtail served grilled.
+This piece and part are not premium choices.

 Hamachi Sunazuri はまち砂ｽﾞﾘ Belly Of Yellowtail The fatty part of Yellowtail.